carlstype/techna-sans/README.md

 # Techna Sans

 Techna Sans is a bold, geometric sans-serif typeface.
-Sharp stroke endings, following strict geometric angles, give the typeface an authentic and modern look, making it perfect for branding and headlines.
+Sharp stroke endings following strict geometric angles give the typeface an authentic and modern look, making it perfect for branding and headlines.
 The typeface is tightly spaced, intended mainly for display use, but with generous spacing it works equally well in smaller sizes.

-Licensed under the SIL Open Font License,
-Techna Sans is available for free both for personal and commercial use.
+The typeface is licensed under the SIL Open Font License, making it for free both for personal and commercial use.

 **[↓ Download Techna Sans](https://github.com/carlenlund/techna-sans/releases/download/v1.000/techna-sans.zip)**